mcnik/mcnik.github.io/2022calendar.md

 #### June: Pike Place Market, Seattle, WA | June 29 2021
 ![Cover Image](/imgs/2022calendar/june-seattle-jun292021.jpg?raw=true "Crowdsourcing")
 The last two years have stopped Life in its tracks for most of us.
-I tried to pick photographs that did not display motion to convey the same sense of torpor.
+I tried to pick photographs that did not display otion to convey the same sense of torpor.
 There is motion in this one, a vision of commerce.
 I might even be tempted to call it 'normal,' which now means 'a sense of the world passing you by, of losing yourself in a crowd.'
 Rachel's Ginger Beer is my favorite place to visit in Seattle.
 Ginger beer is excellent for nursing heartbreak.

 #### July: Portage Bay, Seattle, WA | August 1 2021
 ![Cover Image](/imgs/2022calendar/july-seattle-aug12021.jpg?raw=true "Houseboats")